Approaching a technological challenge on the scale of the Square Kilometre Array (SKA) telescope is formidable.

 Built over two sites in Australia and Africa, the SKA will achieve both high sensitivity and high-resolution images by having antennas densely distributed in the central region of the arrays and then positioned in clusters along spiral arms – the clusters will become more widely spaced further away from the centre.

 A phased approach: The construction of the SKA will be phased.
-Phase 1 (SKA1) will constitute about 10% of the full telescope and will consist of two instruments: dishes (SKA1-mid) in Africa and low-frequency antennas (SKA1-low) in Australia.
+Phase 1 (SKA1) will constitute about 10% of the full telescope and will consist of two instruments: dishes (SKA1-mid) in South Africa and low-frequency antennas (SKA1-low) in Western Australia.

 Phase 2 (SKA2) will extend both instruments and may see the addition of mid-frequency aperture arrays in Africa.
 The phased construction of the telescope will mean that the SKA can start operating and producing valuable science before overall construction is completed.